xiaokeliu666/TextMining/README.md

 - Implemented and compared two techniques of vectorization: CountVectorizer and TfidfVectorizer
 - Applied state‐of‐the‐art algorithms including Naive Bayes and SVM to uncover patterns hidden in the data
+Run file 'sentiment.py' to get the report at console